-As a minimum, our experienced guides are fully trained by The Forest Bathing Institute to teach mindfulness and forest bathing to groups outdoors in nature.
+As a minimum, our experienced guides are fully trained and certified by The Forest Bathing Institute to teach mindfulness and forest bathing to groups outdoors in nature.
 Your guide will also be first aid trained and will usually be a mental health first aider.

 *Will I be good at forest bathing?

-There are no rights or wrongs in forest bathing, and no experience is required.
-Everyone's experience is unique.
+There are no rights or wrongs in forest bathing, and no prior knowledge is required.
+Everyone's experience is unique and catered to.
 All we ask is that you foster a sense of curiosity and openness.

 The first UK peer reviewed research paper to assess whether Forest Bathing in a UK population would result in improvements in the outcome measures commonly used in Asian Forest Bathing studies (i.e., Profile of Mood States scale (POMS) and heart rate variability).